Royal National Lifeboat Institution lifeboats

-History of lifeboats
+History

-The Royal Institution for the Preservation of Life from Shipwreck (RNIPLS) was founded in March 1824.
+The Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) was founded in March 1824.
 The RNIPLS provided lifeboats to local committees, the Coastguard and harbour authorities.
 The Duke of Northumberland financed a competition for a standard design of a lifeboat.
 The winner was William Plenty, of Newbury, Berkshire.
 These "pulling boats" (rowing) were between 18 and 26 feet in length and were powered by between 4 and 10 oars.
 They had cork in their hull and shaped air-cases fore and aft.
 Their double-ended designs could operate a rudder from either end, so there was no need to turn.

 The RNIPLS suffered from lack of funds and poor organization.
 Following the loss of the RNIPLS lifeboat Providence and 20 of her crew of 24 in the mouth of the river Tyne in December 1849, the need for reorganisation was recognised.
 Algernon Percy, 4th Duke of Northumberland, then First Lord of the Admiralty, took control.
 Richard Lewis was appointed secretary.
 The RNIPLS was replaced by the RNLI.
 Plenty's design was retired and a new design was introduced.
 These were larger, self-righting boats.
 They had a narrow beam, were 34 or 35 feet long with higher end-boxes containing the air-cases and were tested to self-right when capsized.

 Later lifeboats were increased in length and were optionally powered by sail.
 Motors were introduced in the early 1900s.
 They had a greater range, facilitating the merging of lifeboat stations.
 Innovation in the design of lifeboats is continuous.